NikolaiVChr/Autinn/README.md

 # Autinn VCV Rack plugin

+## Bass

+A bass synth.

+Send the tone into OSC input.
+Send the note gate into GATE input.
+Send accent gate into ACCENT input, it should be either on or off.
+Changing accent gate in middle of a note wont affect anything.

+Use accent knob to adjust how much accented notes are emphasized (higher volume and if in quick succesion, also higher pitch).

+Use env mod knob to adjust the range of the envelope that controls the filter sweep.

+Use cutoff and resonance to adjust the filter.
+Resonance turned more clockwise will also increase attack time on filter sweep envelope.

+Accented notes in quick succesion will soften the attack a bit.
+I don't recommend more than 3 of them in quick succesion, as that will saturate the output and also the filter sweep if env mod is high.

+The length of the volume envelope is fixed.
+But since the accented filter sweep envelope is almost added to that, it might become longer.

+Decay for accented notes are very short and cannot be adjusted with the decay knob.

+I opted for no built in oscillator as people probably have their favorites.
+So its recommended to experiment with waveforms, frequencies, and gate lenghts.

+Although the filter is a 4-pole it works more like a 18dB/octave, as the last pole has a higher cutoff.

+PS.
+With decay is really meant release.

+PPS.
+Might add some CV inputs to the knobs if people ask for it.

 ## Retri

 A 4-pole transistor ladder lowpass filter behavior.

-Notice that sometimes the resonance can diverge a bit from the cutoff frequency.

 When input is unplugged or go silent at very high resonance setting it can self-oscillate, if resonance is dialed too low again, it will stop and the procedure have to be repeated to get it going again.

 The linearity knob is to adjust for how strong the input signal is.
 The stronger it is the more you want to increase the knob, which in turn makes the filter act more linear.
 It just adjust the voltage going into the filter, and opposite for the signal going out.
 Best I can recommend is to experiment and find out what sounds the best.
+The default value (in v0.5.1.19) should work good with +-5V audio input.

 It attenuate around 24dB/octave.
 The cutoff attenuation is in the 12dB range.